 The Technoskeptic’s resident philosopher and historian David Reynolds gives us a deep dive on the theoretical issues framing technoskepticism.
 These thought-provoking, longer-form pieces will reside in our resources section, currently in development.
 In the meantime, we’ll be sharing them on Medium.
 Below, David briefly introduces his first piece.
-Follow this link to read the entire essay. —ML
+Follow this link to read the entire essay.
+You can find part two here.—ML

 Technology is Not a Tool (Principles of Technoskepticism, Part One)